RoryHiggins/JE/README.md

 # run the default game using the built client.  builds client if not already built
 make run

-# run the game headless (no client)
+# run the game headless (no client).  client calls are stubbed.  useful for running automated tests
 make run_headless

 # override the game to run
 make run GAME=games/game
+make run_headless GAME=games/game

-# override target and rebuild with debug logging and gdb-friendly debug symbols
+# override target and rebuild client with debug logging and gdb-friendly debug symbols
 make -B TARGET=DEBUG

-# other targets are:
+# other client targets are:
 # - RELEASE - all optimizations, no logging, no debug symbols.  for releases
 # - PROFILED - release build with enough extra information to generate a profile with gprof
 # - DEVELOPMENT (default) - optimized for compile-time, minimal logging